Resilience in the Face of Change: What I Learned from Culture Shock

 As an educator originally from Costa Rica, I have had the opportunity to teach abroad twice during my career; I first taught abroad with Participate Learning (formerly VIF) in North Carolina, and it was one of the best experiences of my life.
 The cultural exchange aspect was amazing, and I felt very excited and proud to take part in such a wonderful program.
 I also later had the opportunity to work as a kindergarten teacher at an international school in China.
 In my classroom alone, I taught children from twelve different countries!

 Years later, I am now an international admissions specialist at Participate Learning, which means that I get to work with the teachers throughout their admissions process.
-Once in the U.S., the Teacher Resources department helps take care of ambassadors during their transition to a new life and job, since many of them will experience culture shock.
+Once in the U.S., the Teacher Resources department helps take care of ambassador teachers during their transition to a new life and job, since many of them will experience culture shock.

 Experiencing Culture Shock